Caboolture South

 The level of residential development activity in Caboolture South was found to be higher than 90% of real estate markets across the country

 AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Caboolture South had approximately 129 new homes approved annually over the past five financial years, totalling an estimated 647 homes.
 As of FY-26, 46 approvals have been recorded.
-On average, 2.5 people moved to the area per new home constructed between FY-21 and FY-25, indicating solid demand that supports property values.
-New homes are being built at an average expected construction cost value of $329,000.
+On average, 2.5 people moved to the area per new home constructed between FY-21 and FY-25, indicating solid demand supporting property values.
+The average construction value for new homes was $329,000.

-Future projections estimate Caboolture South adding 2,850 residents by 2041, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+Future projections show Caboolture South adding 2,839 residents by 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development